 Further in the PMOS side, CP-input transistors in S1 and S2, shown in Fig. 11, can be merged, because N2 and N3 are logically inverted to each other.
 When CP is Low, both nodes are in VDD voltage level, and either N2 or N3 is ON.
 When CP is High, each node is in independent voltage level as shown in Fig. 12.
-In consideration of this behavior, the CP-input transistors are shared and connected as shown in Fig. 11.
+In consideration of this behavior, the CP input transistors are shared and connected as shown in Fig. 11.
 The CPinput transistor is working as a switch to connect S1 and S2.
 This process leads to the circuit shown in Fig. 13.
-This circuit consists of seven fewer transistors than the original circuit as discussed earlier in transistor level schematic of proposed FF.
-The number of clockrelated transistors is only three.
+This circuit consists of seven fewer transistors than the original circuit shown in Fig. 8.
+The number of clock-related transistors is only three.
 Note that there is no dynamic circuit or pre-charge circuit, thus, no extra power dissipation emerges.
 We call this reduction method Topological Compression (TC) method.
-The FF, TC-Method applied, is called Topologically-Compressed Flip-Flop (TCFF).
+The FF, TC Method applied, is called Topologically-Compressed Flip-flop (TCFF).

-3.3 Cell Operation:
+4.2 Cell Operation:

 Fig. 14 shows simulation waveforms of the circuit shown in Fig. 13.
 In Fig. 13, when CP is low, the PMOS transistor connected to CP turns on and the master latch becomes the data input mode.
 Both VD1 and VD2 are pulled up to power-supply level, and the input data from D is stored in the master latch.
-When CP is high, the PMOS transistor connected to CP turns
+When CP is high, the PMOS transistor connected to CP turns this article has been accepted for inclusion in a future issue of this journal.
+Content is final as presented, with the exception of pagination.

 Fig. 13.
-Transistor level schematic of topologicallycompressed flip-flop (TCFF).
+Transistor level schematic of topologically compressed flip-flop (TCFF).